-Open to SOC / security-engineering & AI roles
+Open to SOC · cloud security · pentesting & GRC roles

-This window is a decorative terminal — it sets the security vibe and auto-typed lines.
-The real, typeable one is the bar at the bottom of the page, or open Console in the header.
-You can use normal sentences; no command-line experience needed.
+This window is a decorative terminal.
+The real, typeable one is the bar at the bottom of the page.

 ~ /soc/agents — zsh